Skip to content

 Aspect ratio 5:7

-Head position Centered, facing camera directly
+Head position Close-up of head and top of shoulders, facing camera directly

 Recency Taken within the last 6 months